 Information on how to get copies of books is below.

-The next book we have selected for the Palestine Reading Circle (to meet and discuss in late October/early November 2016) is:
+The first book we have selected for the Palestine Reading Circle, which we’ll meet to discuss in November, is:

 If buying the books is cost-prohibitive, the Edmonton Public Library has copies of a number of PRC books in its collection and you can suggest to EPL that they order specific books for their collection.
-EPL currently has two copies of Freedom is a Constant Struggle: Ferguson, Palestine and the Foundations of a Movement available in its collection.
+EPL currently has two copies of The Last Earth: A Palestinian Story available in its collection.

 In some cases, you may also be able to borrow copies of the books from other reading circle members.